 It goes without saying that your skills are not determined by how many endorsements you receive, but it’s proof that you have demonstrated your knowledge and abilities throughout your career.

 What makes endorsements so impactful is that they come from people that have nothing to gain from validating your professional experience.
-So, when someone endorses your LinkedIn skills, it shows that you are truly deserving of their support.
+So, when someone goes to see your LinkedIn profile and top skills, endorsements matter.

 While knowing how to promote yourself on LinkedIn is important, what you write won’t carry the same weight as having the approval of other professionals with an objective point of view.

-So, it’s essential for you to learn how to get skill endorsements.
+So, it’s essential for you to learn how to get more endorsements.

 Just think about the way you choose the people or businesses that you plan to collaborate with.
 You probably check their website and social media profiles first.